-In the past, DHS has allowed individuals to apply for changes of status or extensions of status, even after the expiration of their statuses, where the delay is due the hurricane.
+In the past, DHS has allowed individuals to apply for changes of status or extensions of status, even after the expiration of their statuses, where the delay is due a hurricane.
 Likewise, both DHS and the USDOL have previously extended deadlines and not issued denials based on abandonment prior to the expiration of the extended deadline.
-USCIS has already extended COVID-19-related flexibilities through October 23, 2022 to assist employers.
-Under these flexibilities, USCIS considers a response received within 60 calendar days after the due date set forth in the request before taking any action, if the request or notice was issued between March 1, 2020 and October 23, 2022.